giovannilucastefano/MinDaimon/Service Notes/Case-4-Marketing-Confidence-Luis.md

 8. What would I tell someone else in my exact situation now?
 2. What’s one low-stakes offer I could make to help someone this week-— no pressure, just service?
 1.0 Am I waiting to feel “readya“--or should action itself make me feel more ready?

+---

+11. Can you help me find someone who was recently in a similar position to me—learning marketing, lacking confidence, unsure about freelancing—but who has now made progress and found clients?
+I’d like to study their path and maybe reach out as a mentor or inspiration.

+---

+This prompt works beautifully in ChatGPT, LinkedIn searches, or even platforms like IndieHackers or Twitter.